zhanghao5201/KDSM/README.md

 Please first install pytorch and torchvision following official documentation [Pytorch](https://pytorch.org/get-started/previous-versions/).
 Then, run `pip install -r requirements.txt`.

 ### Training and Test
-The codes will be coming soon.
+The codes and the trained models will be available soon.

 ## Citation
 ```bibtex